GuillermoGahbler/week-4-game/README.md

 * The value of each Crystal is hidden from you until you click on it.
 * Each time when the game starts, the game will change the values of each Crystal.

 _This game does not have a reset you will have to refresh the page for that.
 It uses HTML CSS Javascript and Jquery and it shows how they all work together to create a functioning game.
-I've made some notes throughout the fils and the most notes in the game.js file for anyone who doesn't fully know or understand how the javascript and jquery work.
+I've made some notes throughout the files and the most notes in the game.js file for anyone who doesn't fully know or understand how the javascript and jquery work.
 I did this in hopes that they will have a better understanding of how javascript and jquery function_